 - They are used to prove functionality of the high-risk subsystems and components

-Once the basic functional principles are proven, the components or subsystems are brought together as a system-level Proof of concept Prototype to evaluate how well they perform when working as an integrated system.
+Once the basic functional principles are proven, the components or subsystems are brought together at a system-level within Proof of concept prototype development to evaluate how well they perform when working as an integrated system.